Head of the Republic of Crimea

-The Head of the Republic of Crimea is the highest official and the head of the executive power of the Republic of Crimea; an internationally disputed federal subject of the Russian Federation located on the Crimean Peninsula.
+The Head of the Republic of Crimea is the highest official and the head of the executive power of the Republic of Crimea, an internationally disputed federal subject of the Russian Federation located on the Crimean Peninsula.

 Crimean Head's policy is to ensure compliance with the Constitution and federal laws and the Constitution and laws of the Republic of Crimea, as well as the equality of nations and the rights and freedoms of man and citizen, and the preservation of the coordinated functioning of state bodies of the Republic.
 Person under 30 cannot be a head of the Republic.

 Term of office is five years.
 Appointed by the State Council of the Republic on nomination of President of the Russian Federation.
 Interim Head of the Republic is appointed directly by President.

 The current Head of the Republic Sergey Aksyonov was elected in 2014 and re-elected in 2019.

 History

 Background

-The Crimean Peninsula, historically part of Imperial Russia and later an Autonomous Soviet Socialist Republic, was ceded in 1954 to Ukraine, which administered it until the political-military crisis of 2014.
+The Crimean Peninsula, historically part of Imperial Russia and later an Autonomous Soviet Socialist Republic, was ceded in 1954 to Ukraine, which administered it until its annexation by Russia in 2014.

 Ukrainian President of Crimea

-Under Ukrainian rule, an equivalent post, named President of the Republic of Crimea (Президент Республики Крым), was provided by the 1992 Constitution of the Autonomous Republic of Crimea (de facto a special statute), with jurisdiction over the autonomous city of Sevastopol too.
-The first presidential elections took place in 1994, won by the pro-Russian separatist Yuriy Meshkov (leader of a coalition named "Russia"), but on 17 March 1995 the Ukrainian parliament, as part of a wider process of reduction of the Crimean autonomy, abolished both the statute and the post of President of Crimea.
+Under Ukrainian rule, an equivalent post, named President of the Republic of Crimea (Президент Республики Крым), was provided by the 1992 Constitution of the Republic of Crimea (de facto a special statute), with jurisdiction over the autonomous city of Sevastopol too.
+The first presidential elections took place in 1994, won by the pro-Russian separatist Yuriy Meshkov (leader of a coalition named "Russia"), but on 17 March 1995 the Ukrainian parliament, as part of a wider process of reduction of the Crimean autonomy, unilaterally abolished both the statute and the post of President of Crimea.